 - 1. Perform this operation while standing outside the vehicle. - 2.
-Press and hold the UNLOCK button on a programmed (i.e., functional) RKE transmitter.

-- 3. Continue to hold the UNLOCK button, wait at least four seconds, but no longer than 10 seconds, then press and hold the LOCK button.
+Press and hold the UNLOCK button on a programmed 9 (i.e., functional) RKE transmitter. - 3.
+Continue to hold the UNLOCK button, wait at least four seconds, but no longer than 10 seconds, then press and hold the LOCK button.
 Release both buttons at the same time. - 4.
 To reactivate this feature, repeat the above steps.

-Using The Panic Alarm
+Using the Panic Alarm

-To activate the PANIC mode while the ignition is OFF, press and release the PANIC button on the RKE transmitter once.
-When the PANIC mode is activated, the interior lights will illuminate, the headlamps and parking lights will flash, and the horn will sound.
+To activate the Panic Mode while the ignition is OFF, press and release the PANIC button on the RKE transmitter once.
+When the Panic Mode is activated, the interior lights will illuminate, the headlights and parking lights will flash, and the horn will sound.

-To cancel the PANIC mode press and release the PANIC button on the transmitter a second time, after five seconds.
-Panic mode will automatically cancel after three minutes, or if the vehicle is started and exceeds 15 mph (24 km/h).
-During the PANIC Mode, the door locks and remote keyless entry systems will function normally.
-PANIC mode will not disarm the Security Alarm System on vehicles so equipped.
+To cancel the Panic Mode, press and release the PANIC button on the transmitter a second time, after five seconds.
+Panic Mode will automatically cancel after three minutes, or if the vehicle is started and exceeds 15 mph (24 km/h).
+During the Panic Mode, the door locks and RKE systems will function normally.
+Panic Mode will not disarm the Vehicle Security Alarm System on vehicles so equipped.